 Estimated reading time: 4 minutes

-Turning age 70 ½ is a significant age when it comes to having a retirement plan.
+Turning age 70 ½ is a significant age when it comes to retirement plans.
 Many are faced with a tax liability they were not expecting due to Required Minimum Distributions (RMDs).
 Taxable distributions may also affect other benefits during retirement such as Social Security.

 Required Minimum Distributions (RMDs)

 The plans included are your employer plans such as profit sharing, 401(k), 403(b) and governmental 457(b).
 Individual retirement accounts include your Traditional IRA, SEP IRA and SIMPLE IRA.
 Roth IRAs are not subject to RMDs while the Roth IRA holder is alive.

 Certain types of investments that are hard to liquidate may be an issue when it comes to taking the RMD.
 Although taking an in-kind or distribution of property may be an option of satisfying the minimum, it may be difficult and sometimes costly because of the costs involved in valuing the investment as part of the distribution process.

-One option is paying the 50% penalty, which many people have not thought about.
+One option is paying the 50% penalty, which many people fail to consider.
 By paying the 50% penalty using the IRS Form 5329 and completing Section 9, the RMD does not have to be distributed for the year.
 Keep in mind that distributions are subject to tax.
 The tax owed may not quite be 50% but close to that, putting into consideration the federal and state tax on the distribution.
 Not taking the distribution also keeps the investment in-tact.

 As an example, for a single filer in 2017, if the combined income is between $25,000 and $34,000, up to 50% of the social security benefit could be taxed.
 For married couples if the combined income is between $34,000 and $44,000 up to 50% of the social security income could be taxed.
 For combined incomes of above $44,000, up to 85% of the social security income could be taxed.

 Contributions at age 70 ½

 Roth contributions can also be made as long as the individual receives earned income for the year and falls below the income limits to contribute to a Roth IRA.
 People are living longer therefore are contributing to retirement plans as part of their post retirement strategy.

 It is good to prepare the named beneficiaries on their accounts on the steps to take upon the inevitable event of death.
 Beneficiaries have options built into the tax law on how they could maintain the tax-deferred status of an account they inherit and possibly create a stream of income for their lifetime.

 Taxable distributions may also affect other benefits during retirement such as Social Security.
-Others may also want to continue making contributions as part of their post retirement strategy.
-Some are also just wondering what they should do to prepare their beneficiaries upon their death.
+Some may want to continue making contributions as part of their post retirement strategy.
+Others are just wondering what they should do to prepare their beneficiaries upon their death.

-There are many ways to operate your self-directed IRA plan after age 70 with benefits or by taking precautions, depending on what you do as an investor.
-In summary, it's important to stay on top of RMDs, taxes, contributions and designating a beneficiary.
+There are many ways to operate your Self-Directed IRA plan after age 70 with benefits or by taking precautions, depending on what you do as an investor.
+It's important to stay on top of RMDs, taxes, contributions and designating a beneficiary.